How Were Air Force Veterans Exposed to Asbestos?

 Asbestos products went into every American military aircraft built from the late 1930s until the early 1980s.

-During a 50-year period, their aircraft had asbestos in these components:
+During a 50-year period, Air Force aircraft had asbestos in these components:

 - Engine heat and firewalls